The original biblical manuscripts, women Bible teachers, assurance for believers, God's

 In at least three places in the New Testament, the phrase

-"outer darkness" is followed by the clause "there men will weep and gnash their teeth."
+"outer darkness" is followed by a description of people weeping and "gnashing" their teeth.
 So,

-clearly, this "outer darkness" is not a place of unconsciousness or annihilation, but of conscious
+clearly, this "outer darkness" is not a place of unconsciousness or annihilation.
+Instreads what is

 Among the terms that Paul uses are "death" (thanatos) and